 I can think of no worse place to be than in a church, a temple or a synagogue when an unbidden and involuntary giggle would invade my psyche and take control of me.
 A “giggle,” is too mild a word: uncontrollable laughter would rise to the level of guffaws and downright knee-slappers’ right at the most somber parts of a religious service.
 Continue reading

 All-women jury renders “unknown” verdict

-The one and only time I stood before an all-women jury, I ended up asking for a

-  mistrial after the judge and prosecutor entered the jury deliberation room

-  without my knowledge and in violation of the sequestration rule to safeguard

-  against jury tampering.
+The one and only time I stood before an all-women jury, I ended up asking for a mistrial after the judge and prosecutor entered the jury deliberation room without my knowledge and in violation of the sequestration rule to safeguard against jury tampering.
 Continue reading

 I got high again.
-I didn’t know how much I needed a “fix” until my head slumped

-  on my chest and I “awoke” to a restful, calm and peaceful world I had been away

-  from for what seems a lifetime.
-I felt refreshed, clean and somehow right

-  despite what others might say.
+I didn’t know how much I needed a “fix” until my head slumped on my chest and I “awoke” to a restful, calm, and peaceful world I had been away from for what seemed a lifetime.
+I felt refreshed, clean, and somehow right despite what others might say.
 Continue reading